jeremielamboley/global-passport-index/README.md

 ## Interesting findings

-A detailed blogpost Will be published on Medium shortly.
+A detailed blogpost will be published on Medium shortly.

 ## Credits